Herschel Walker's ties to veterans program face scrutiny

 As a celebrity spokesman, Walker was part of the public relations blitz.

-Jane Crawford, a spokeswoman for Universal Health Services, denied the whistleblower’s account of an aggressive marketing campaign to draw service members into the company’s Patriot Support program.
+Jane Crawford, a spokeswoman for the company, also denied the whistleblower’s account of an aggressive marketing campaign to draw service members into the company’s Patriot Support program.
 She also said some of the alleged conduct occurred before Universal Health Services purchased a group of hospitals operated by Ascend Health in 2012.
 Ascend Health ran a similar veterans’ program called Freedom Care, which Walker was also a spokesman for.

-Universal Health Services also denies the government’s broader allegations and said it agreed to the settlement to “avoid the continuing costs and uncertainty of continued litigation.”

 Though Walker touts his role with Patriot Support on the campaign trail, there’s no suggestion he was directly involved in any wrongdoing at the hospitals.
 The company declined to renew his contract this year and a detailed biography of Walker was removed from the Patriot Support website.